wagtail-nest/wagtail-personalisation/docs/editor_guide/segments_dashboard.rst

 The segments dashboard
 ======================

-Wagxperience comes with two different views for it's segment dashboard.
+Wagtail Personalisation comes with two different views for it's segment dashboard.
 A "list view" and a "dashboard view".
 Where the dashboard view attempts to show all relevant information and statistics in a visually pleasing manner, the list view is more fitted for sites using large amounts of segments, as it may be